peterhurford/priority-wiki-content/human-enhancement.md

 		* [A Very Long List Of Sleep Matainance Suggestions](https://www.lesswrong.com/posts/9JFMhW9YHoTKbQEY2/a-very-long-list-of-sleep-maintenance-suggestions)
 		* Polyphasic sleep?
 (Is this actually a thing that works?
 I swear I saw a video of scientists having tried it on an artist and the report was that it does - I remember it being very legit looking.
 And I've heard some ancedotes - at least one person who directly told me they had achieved it.
 But then there are things like 'supermemo' which say it is impossible.)
 	* Diet (may require monetary gain in many cases?)
+		* Drinking enough water
 	* Exercise
+	* Bowel health (gross but really important to not have problems with)
 	* Other Habits
 		* General computer usage
 			* (Switching to Linux helped me a lot.)
 			* Two monitors
+		* General Phone Usage
+		* Social Media
+			* (Facebook is designed by the world's best psychologists to capture as much of your time as possible)
 		* Video games
-			* (Became a lot more productive after I reduce game time after highschool. )
+			* (Became a lot more productive after I reduced game time after highschool. )
 		* Smoking
 * Mental Health
 	* Depression